 You can argue with that, but most of the nurturing process is taking place in a user’s email inbox.

-You can show demos, schedule webinars, share articles.
+You can show demos, schedule webinars, and share articles.
 But it all mostly happens via email.
-So you need to properly track what happens within your email, and if people take actions from there.
+So you need to properly track what happens within your email, and if people take action from there.

 Every customer had its own journey to becoming your customer.
 Redundant, I know.
 So this path might be taken from multiple devices and locations.
 They might see your article on mobile, browse the website from a home computer, and make a transaction from a laptop at work.